 This flower was then sent to Svanshóll in Bjarnafjörður at Strandir in the Westfjords and down to the southern part of the Westfjords here at Reykhólar.
 So it is quite amazing seeing this beautiful, scarce flower here.

 Folklore is connected to two of the hot springs at Reykhólar.
-I found this folklore in Þjóðsögur Jóns Árnasonar - the Compilation of Folklore of Jón Árnason.
+I found this folklore in Þjóðsögur Jóns Árnasonar - the Collection of Folklore of Jón Árnason.
 It goes like this:

 "One of the hot springs at Reykhólar in Reykjanes goes by the name of Gullhver or the Golden hot spring.
 This hot spring is located some distance from the farm at Reykhólar.